Funding Evil: Libel controversy

 The book became the subject of international legal controversy when the Saudi businessman Khalid bin Mahfouz and his sons, Abdulrahman and Sultan, alleged in the book to be terrorist financiers, sued the author for libel in London.
-Although the book was not published in the United Kingdom the lawsuit was made possible when 23 copies were purchased in England via online booksellers and a chapter of the book was published for a short time on ABC TV's website.
+Although the book was not published in the United Kingdom, the lawsuit was made possible when 23 copies were purchased in England via online booksellers, and a chapter of the book was published for a short time on ABC TV's website.
 Ehrenfeld refused to acknowledge the jurisdiction of the British courts and did not appear to defend the suit.
 The High Court of Justice ruled against her by default.
 The court ordered her and her publisher to pay £10,000 in damages to each of the three plaintiffs, with an additional £80,000 costs for a total of £110,000.
 Further distribution of the book from the United States was also prohibited with a previous injunction being continued.
 Ehrenfeld was also ordered to publish a correction and apology, but had no intention of complying.

 The judge noted that "the nature of the allegations which were made in the book... are of the most serious and defamatory kind."
 He added that under English law, the defendants had the opportunity to counter the suit by attempting to "prove, on the balance of probabilities, that the defamatory allegations were substantially true".
 The Mahfouz family published a statement on their website, declaring that a number of "serious errors of fact" had been published about the family and that they "abhor violence as a way of achieving political or other objectives".
 Mahfouz had posted similar statements on his website regarding more than 40 similar libel cases and threats to sue against authors and publishers from many countries including the U.S.

 Ehrenfeld accused Mahfouz of "forum shopping", using English libel law to chill investigations ("libel tourism").
-Her argument was based on the fact that Mahfouz resided in Jeddah, Saudi Arabia at the time of suit and had sued her in England as opposed to the United States because the libel law framework in England was more favorable to plaintiffs.
+Her argument was based on the fact that Mahfouz resided in Jeddah, Saudi Arabia at the time of the suit and had sued her in England as opposed to the United States because the libel law framework in England was more favorable to plaintiffs.
 This was rejected by Justice Eady.
 Mahfouz's English lawyer argued that "Our clients have brought proceedings in England because they maintain residences, transact business and have reputations to protect in this jurisdiction."

 Ehrenfeld's actions following the initiation of Mahfouz's lawsuit were also noted by the court.
-A second edition of Funding Evil was published in the US with a new introduction commenting on the lawsuit and the book's cover was amended with the tag line "The book the Saudis don't want you to read".
+A second edition of Funding Evil was published in the US with a new introduction commenting on the lawsuit and the book's cover was amended with the tagline "The book the Saudis don't want you to read".